d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 {{
   image(
+    path="the-vhs-project/box-of-tapes.jpg",
+    width=300,
+    height=400,
+    op="fit_height",
+    alt="A moving box of old tapes"
+  )
+}}

+{{
+  image(
     path="the-vhs-project/mouldy-tape.jpg",
     width=300,
     height=400,
-    op="fit",
+    op="fit_height",
     alt="A mouldy VHS tape"
   )
 }}

 I figured it would be easy enough to buy a cheap PC capture card and do a little digitisation project.
-But as someone who scores highly on the geek spectrum, I went a little deeper then strictly necessary...
+But as someone who scores highly on the geek spectrum, I went a little deeper than strictly necessary...

 For this article, I'll focus on capture of the VHS tapes.
 To capture Hi8 I'll need to find a player, most likely a camcorder, which I don't